YorkDevelopers/venimus/README.md

 * The user must be a member of the sysadmin administrators role.
 (NEEDS TEST)

+### DELETE /api/Groups/{groupslug}

+Allows a group to be deleted if it has no events.

+#### Business Rules

+* The user must have the System Administrator role
+* The group can not have any events
+* If the group is successfully deleted then 204 is returned.
+* If the group does not exist then 204 is returned.

 ---

 TODO!

-System adminstrators can :  Delete Groups / Ban Users
+System adminstrators can :  Ban Users
-### DELETE /api/Groups/{groupslug}
 ### POST /api/BannedUsers/{userslug}
 ### DELETE /api/BannedUsers/{userslug}

 Group administrators can : List (including people) / Create / Edit / Delete Events / View Event Members
 ### GET /api/Groups/{GroupSlug}/Members
+### GET /api/Groups/{GroupSlug}/Events/{EventSlug}/Members

 ### PUT /api/Groups/{GroupSlug}/Events
 ### DELETE /api/Groups/{GroupSlug}/Events